Xermelly/ProjectWOW/README.md

 ## Overview

-A Landing Page to introduce the Guild Sovereign and your members.
+A Landing Page to introduce the Guild Sovereign and your warcraft members.

 ### Screenshot